digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When extending data in a Daml model, SCU requires the old model to be
 representable in the new model.
-I.e., for extending a record, we can
+For extending a record, we can
 only add nullable (``Optional``) fields, so that old data can be represented
 by setting these fields to ``None``.
-This mentality is continued for
+Similar constraints hold for
 Variants and Enums, which only allow adding constructors, with some
 other restrictions covered in `Continuing to Write Your Upgrades <#continuing-to-write-your-upgrades>`__.
 This
 approach is inspired by